The Stonehenge Hoax – The Stonehenge Layer

 The Problem

-During the limited excavations at Stonehenge undertaken in the early parts of the last century, archaeologists were amazed by the number and distribution of the bluestones scattered and lying within the soil at Stonehenge.
+During the limited excavations at Stonehenge undertaken in the early part of the last century, archaeologists were amazed by the number and distribution of the bluestones scattered across the site and lying within the soil.
 The number of stones was so great that the archaeologists called it the ‘Stonehenge layer.’
-Chippings from the facing of the stones (particularly the larger Sarsen stones would be expected), but the more significant number of chippings came from the smaller, less frequent Bluestones, which has baffled the experts even today.
+Chippings from the faces of the stones (particularly the larger Sarsen stones) would be expected, but the greater number of chippings came from the smaller, less frequent Bluestones, which has baffled the experts even today.

 The Solution